-Honestly, this one of my favourite guinea pig cage designs currently out there (except for some of the cool DIY guinea pig cages I have seen).
-The wood looks amazing, the latches are perfect size and the wire mesh doesn’t have that cage like feel to it.
+Honestly, this is one of my favorite guinea pig cage designs currently out there (except for some of the cool DIY guinea pig cages I have seen).
+The wood looks amazing, the latches are a perfect size and the wire mesh doesn’t have that cage-like feel to it.

 The wooden guinea pig house is constructed using natural Fir Wood.
 Now, one of the first things I thought when I saw how much wood was used in this house was ‘what about rot?’.
-Fortunately, these guys have coated the house with a natural eco friendly weather proof coating.
+Fortunately, these guys have coated the house with a natural eco-friendly weatherproof coating.
 This coating protects both against the rain and the sun.
-This protecting will delay the natural wear and tear that your cage will face over time.
-However, keep in mind nothing last for ever and the more covered this house is (from the elements), the longer it is going to last,
+This protection will delay the natural wear and tear that your cage will face over time.
+However, keep in mind nothing last forever and the more covered this house is (from the elements), the longer it is going to last,

 Another cool feature is the removable tray at the bottom of the house.
 This is perfect for when you want to clean the guinea pig cage (more on guinea pig cage cleaning here).

 On top of all this, the size of the house is perfect as well.
 This is actually a two-story guinea pig house so there is plenty of room for moving around.
 With all this extra space, there is even room for some extra guinea pig toys.
 The ramp from the top to bottom level is also designed very well.
 Believe it or not, guinea pig ramps are actually a thing and there is more to them than meets the eye.